Bamako - When to Visit

 Footwear

-Comfortable closed shoes for dusty conditions
+Comfortable leather sandals or breathable closed shoes for dusty conditions

 Accessories